trek-view/gopro2gsv/README.md

 ## READ BEFORE YOU BEGIN

 * this script does not work with unprocessed files from Fusion or MAX cameras. gopro2frames will take GoPro Fusion dual fisheye images, GoPro Fusion dual fisheye videos, or GoPro MAX 360 videos and convert them into equirectangular image frames that can be uploaded using photo mode, see: https://github.com/trek-view/gopro2frames
+* if you just want to add a nadir to an equirectangular image you should use Nadir Patcher: https://github.com/trek-view/nadir-patcher
-* this script is not suitable for videos shot
+* this script is not suitable for videos shot in Timewarp / Timelapse mode.
+This is due to mismatch between GPS and extracted frame times.
+Potential solutions to this are described below, but not yet implemented:
+	* Turning a GoPro TimeWarp Video into Photo Frames: https://www.trekview.org/blog/turn-gopro-timewarp-video-into-timelapse-images/
+	* Turning a GoPro TimeLapse Video into Photo Frames: https://www.trekview.org/blog/turn-gopro-timelapse-video-into-timelapse-images/

 ## Inputs